-As part of the President’s Emergency Plan For AIDS Relief (PEPFAR), The U.S. Military HIV Research Program (MHRP) is unique in Nigeria because it acts as both a strategic U.S. Government partner and a hands-on partner in program implementation.
+As part of the President’s Emergency Plan For AIDS Relief (PEPFAR), the United States Army Medical Research Directorate-Africa/Nigeria (USAMRD-A/N) is unique because it acts as both a strategic U.S. Government partner and a hands-on partner in program implementation.

 Nigerian Ministry of Defence (NMOD) through the Health Implementation Plan (HIP) and the Nigerian Military Steering Committee, co-chaired by the Minister of State for Defence and the U.S. Ambassador, is responsible for policy direction and oversight of the Health Implementation Programme, which implements approved activities.